tutucea/celestial-forecast/README.md

 # maya-forecast
 Human design transit tracker.
 This can be installed on Windows, Mac and Linux.

-Install Node.js:  download and install Node.js from the official website https://nodejs.org/en/download.
+Download and install Node.js from the official website https://nodejs.org/en/download.
 This will also install npm (Node Package Manager) along with it.

 Download Maia-Forecast by clicking on CODE and download as zip  https://github.com/tutucea/maya-forecast/archive/refs/heads/main.zip .. or simply download all the files individually in the same folder